-Currently the ACGME lists 137 hospice & palliative medicine programs.
+Currently the ACGME lists 188 hospice & palliative medicine programs.5

 Differences between programs

 Fellowship directors may hold primary certifications from a variety of disciplines.
-An example: Emory Palliative Care Center, which is headed by an emergency medicine physician, versus the director of UCSF-Fresno, who is trained in both internal medicine and psychiatry.
 Be sure to check whether a fellowship’s faculty composition is primarily from the same background or if there is a variety of specialties represented.
 This can tell you if the faculty have similar interests and goals in research, administration, or education to which you seek.

 Older, more established programs tend to have larger faculty, more fellows, and fixed schedule blocks that provide more structure.
 Smaller, newer programs may offer less structure, but can provide greater flexibility if you want to focus on a particular area, design your own electives, or wish to moonlight in an ED throughout fellowship.
 Despite some variations, all fellowships regardless of size or departments, require the same basic rotation requirements.

 HPM fellowships are one year.
 Some programs offer additional tracks in research, geriatrics, bioethics, or public health, which may require a longer time commitment.